 Inga Foundation Founder and Director Mike Hands has been working to halt the destruction of the rainforest for over 20 years.
 An experienced tropical ecologist and scientific researcher, Mike divides his time between his farm in Cornwall, UK, and the Inga Foundations chief project, the Land for Life Project in Honduras.

-Mike established the Inga Foundation to help spread the revolutionary agricultural system of Inga alley cropping which he developed after years of scientific research into slash and burn farming.
-Through the Inga Foundation he is now working closely with the local communities to implement this new and sustainable alternative to slash and burn.
+Mike developed the revolutionary agricultural system of Inga Alley Cropping through years of scientific research into slash and burn farming and founded the Inga Foundation to help popularise this method.
+He is now working closely with families to implement this sustainable method in place of slash and burn practices.

-For Honduran campensinos (subsistence farmers), changing the way they farm is a huge and difficult decision.
-Given that their lives depend on the food they produce, these farmers have good reason to be conservative in their decision making.
-Mike, as a Cornish farmer as well as ecologist, has always emphasised the importance of establishing trust and understanding and working together with the local people.
+For Honduran campensinos (subsistence farmers), changing farming methods is a huge and difficult decision.
+Given that their lives depend on the food they produce, these farmers have good reason to be conservative in their decision-making.
+Mike, a Cornish farmer as well as an ecologist, has always emphasised the importance of establishing trust, understanding and compassion when working together with the local people.

 And these efforts have paid off.
 The Inga Foundation has become recognised and trusted in the communities where we work and our Land for Life Project now has over 100 families involved.
-Even better, word of Inga alley cropping and the advantages it brings is now starting to spread organically from farmer to farmer, as those who’ve been convinced by the efforts of our team, in turn convince others, getting their neighbours, friends and family involved too.
+Even better, word of Inga alley cropping and its benefits is now starting to spread organically from farmer to farmer.
+Those who have been convinced by our efforts are in turn convincing others and getting their neighbours, friends and family involved too.